OHIF/Viewers/docs/latest/essentials/getting-started.md

 Note that the development build is not optimized.
 To create a production build, use yarn build.
 ```

+### Configuring

+Note: This will connect to our public DICOMWeb server so you can verify your
+installation.
+Follow the next section to connect to your own local or remote
+DICOMWeb server.

+4. Launch the OHIF Viewer Study List.
+By default the address is
+   [http://localhost:3000/](http://localhost:3000/).
+The port may vary so check
+   the start up output messages such as:

 **If everything is working correctly, you should see the studies from our public
 archive when you visit the Study List.**